-3.12.2 Every team who practices on the main stage is responsible for cleaning it after use.
+- The main performance stage is available for teams to practice on.
+In fairness to all teams who may wish to practice, a booking sheet is used to reserve the stage for a short practice time.
+Please be respectful of the allocated time. - Every team who practices on the main stage is responsible for cleaning it after use.
 The stage must be fully cleaned for the next team willing to use it.
 The team who uses the main stage just before starting the performance judging should clean up at least 10 minutes before the judging starts.